Β-Propiolactone

-β-Propiolactone is an organic compound of the lactone family, with a four-membered ring.
-It is a colorless liquid with a slightly sweet odor, highly soluble in water and miscible with ethanol, acetone, diethyl ether and chloroform.
-The word propiolactone usually refers to this compound, although it may also refer to α-propiolactone.
+β-Propiolactone, often simply called propiolactone, is an organic compound with the formula CH2CH2CO2.
+It is a member of the lactone family, with a four-membered ring.
+It is a colorless liquid with a slightly sweet odor, highly soluble in water and organic solvents.
+The carcinogenicity of this compound has limited its commercial applications.

 Production

 β-Propiolactone is prepared industrially by the reaction of formaldehyde and ethenone in the presence of aluminium- or zinc chloride as catalyst:

 In the research laboratory, propiolactones have been produced by the carbonylation of epoxides.

 Reactions and applications

 It reacts with many nucleophiles in a ring-opening reactions.
 With water hydrolysis occurs to produce 3-hydroxypropionic acid (hydracryclic acid).
 Ammonia gives the β-alanine, which is a commercial process.

 Propiolactone was once widely produced as an intermediate in the production of acrylic acid and its esters.
 That application has been largely displaced in favor of safer and less expensive alternatives. β-Propiolactone is an excellent sterilizing and sporicidal agent, but its carcinogenicity precludes that use.
-It is used to inactivate a wide variety of viruses, for example as a step in vaccine production.
+It is used to inactivate a wide variety of viruses, for instance the influenza virus, as a step in vaccine production.
 The principal use of propiolactone is an intermediate in the synthesis of other chemical compounds.